atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     **Solution**

-    1. Open the Bamboo application in the browser and login as `administrator`.
+    1. Open the Bamboo application in the browser and log in as _Administrator_.
     2. Go to `Agents` page and select `Agent authentication` tab.
     3. Select `All` and press `Approve access` button.
     4. Wait until all remote agents get online.